mbaeumer/mbaeumer.github.io/_posts/2018-07-04-building-microservices.markdown

 Hence, I started looking for answers.
 Apart from various blog posts I found “Building microservices” by Sam Newman.
 The book starts off discussing a couple of high-level charascteristics of microservices along with some of the key benefits.
-Then, Newman presents some general thoughts regarding the modeling of microservices.
+Then, Newman presents some general thoughts regarding the modeling of microservices.<br/>
-The following chapters compares different approaches of integration, before it gets quite concrete.
+The following chapters compare different approaches of integration, before it gets quite concrete.
 Throughout the book one monolithic sample application that will be split stepwise.
-Here the author even names usual reasons or drivers for splitting, so that the reader gets some guidance before performing any split.
+Here the author even names usual reasons or drivers for splitting, so that the reader gets some guidance before performing any split.<br/>
 The chapters thereafter deal with continuous integration and testing.
-Especially the topic of testing made me smile as we have been discussing similar questions at work this spring.
+Especially the chapter on testing made me smile as we have been discussing similar questions at work this spring.<br/>
 Next, monitoring and security are discussed.
 Again, the author presents various options without trying to “sell” a silver bullet.
 Instead, the reader gets a decent overview on existing tools and approaches for further investigations.
-One of the final chapters describes how deployed microservices can be handled, i. e. how they can be scaled and how failures can be managed.
+One of the final chapters describes how deployed microservices can be handled, i. e. how they can be scaled and how failures can be managed.<br/>
 When it comes to microservices there are no silver bullets, no “one fits it all” action points.
 I liked a lot that this book addresses this quite well.
-For different topics various approaches are presented and discussed so that the readers have some pointers for further investigations.
+For different topics various approaches are presented and discussed so that the readers have some pointers for further investigations.<br/>
 Another nice thing is that one application is used as an example, so that the content becomes more hands on.
-Last but not least, the author even discusses the human factors that are worth considering when working with microservices.
+Last but not least, the author even discusses the human factors that are worth considering when working with microservices.<br/>
 To sum up, I believe that the book is quite nice.
 If you are quite new to microservices, you can get a  good overview on various relevant topics and if you are already working with microservices in some way, the book is a good reference when discussing particular topics within your organization.